apache/pekko-http/docs/src/main/paradox/routing-dsl/index.md

 ## Longer Example

-The following is an Akka HTTP route definition that tries to show off a few features.
+The following is an Apache Pekko HTTP route definition that tries to show off a few features.
 The resulting service does not really do anything useful but its definition should give you a feel for what an actual API definition with the Routing DSL will look like: